FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Abstract

 \section{Abstract}

 Autonomous aerial scanning of target structures is crucial for practical applications, requiring online adaptation to unknown obstacles during flight.
 Existing methods largely emphasize collision avoidance and efficiency, but overlook occlusion-induced visibility degradation, severely compromising scanning quality.
-In this study, we propose \textbf{FC-Vision}, an on-the-fly visibility-aware replanning framework that proactively and safely prevents target occlusions while preserving the intended coverage and efficiency of the original plan.
-Our approach explicitly enforces dense surface-visibility constraints to regularize replanning behavior in real-time via an efficient two-level decomposition: occlusion-free viewpoint repair that maintains coverage with minimal deviation from the nominal scan intent, followed by segment-wise clean-sensing connection in 5-DoF space.
+This study proposes \textbf{FC-Vision}, an on-the-fly visibility-aware replanning framework that proactively and safely prevents target occlusions while preserving full target coverage and efficiency of the original plan.
+Our approach explicitly enforces dense surface-visibility constraints to regularize replanning behavior in real-time via an efficient two-level decomposition: occlusion-free viewpoint repair that maintains coverage with minimal deviation from the nominal scan, followed by segment-wise clean-sensing connection in 5-DoF space.
 A plug-in integration strategy is also presented to seamlessly interface \textbf{FC-Vision} with existing UAV scanning systems without architectural changes.
 Comprehensive simulation and real-world evaluations show that \textbf{FC-Vision} consistently improves scanning quality under unexpected occluders, delivering a maximum coverage gain of 55.32\% and a 73.17\% reduction in the occlusion ratio, while achieving real-time performance with a moderate increase in flight time.
-The source code will be made publicly available.
+The code has been released at \url{https://github.com/FC-Family/FC-Vision}.